Skip to Content

 Stops typically include Sedir Adası – also known as Cleopatra Island.

-12 Island Boat Trips from Fethiye often make a stop where Cleopatra is said to have bathed.
+12 Island Boat Trips from Fethiye often used to make a stop where Cleopatra is said to have bathed.

 Another well known stop on an Akyaka boat trip is Akbük Koyu.